-Issue Lack of standardisation of park asset designs and criteria for associated feature inclusions lssue Statement 19 The design and construction of park assets should be guided by standardised asset design guidelines which include requirements for assets to: meet appropriate generic design standards (e.g.: Australian Standards); utilise appropriate building materials which reduce the 'whole-of-life' cost of the asset; consider complementary infrastructure to support access and inclusion requirements which accord with legislated standards; and be sized and designed according to the classification of the park in which it is located (i.e.: District Parks will contain more complex or larger park assets than Local or Neighbourhood Parks which seek to service the needs of a smaller number of community members).
+Issue Lack of standardisation of park asset designs and criteria for associated feature inclusions Issue Statement 19 The design and construction of park assets should be guided by standardised asset design guidelines which include requirements for assets to:

+meet appropriate generic design standards (e.g.: Australian Standards); utilise appropriate building materials which reduce the 'whole-of-life' cost of the asset; consider complementary infrastructure to support access and inclusion requirements which accord with legislated standards; and be sized and designed according to the classification of the park in which it is located (i.e.: District Parks will contain more complex or larger park assets than legal or Neighbourhood Parks which score to some the park of a smaller.
+Local or Neighbourhood Parks which seek to service the needs of a smaller number of community members).